 c) Currency risk

-The Fund is not exposed to currency risk as it invests in ASX listed companies.
-The fund may buy dual listed ASX and NZX securities.
-Should any dividends be paid in New Zealand dollars, they will be converted to Australian dollars.
+The Fund is exposed to currency risk as it invests in global equities.
+Should any dividends be paid in foreign currencies, they will be converted to Australian dollars.
+The table below summarises the Fund's exposure to foreign currencies.